My First Blog Post Here + PMS and food

 * My kids are 12 and 10 now.

 I wanted to find out if there were other ways to minimize the symptoms and feel more balanced.
 Then I found Alisa Vitti and Woman Code and it changed everything.
-Suddenly there was someone talking about the actual possibility to stabilize hormones and minimize both PMS and heavy/painful periods - with food and lifestyle changes.
+Suddenly there was someone talking about the actual possibility to stabilize hormones and minimize both PMS and heavy/painful periods, and actually naturally shrink fibroids - with food and lifestyle changes.

 I have just started reading the book and already found out that there are many things we can do to support our own bodies in this area.
 I've also started using her app My Flotracker, and find it especially useful for food and workout tips - what to eat and when to best support your body, and how to plan your workouts for optimal results in your cycle.